There’s an impact when you’re not including salary details in job adverts.

 The most important thing you do with your labour is negotiate a price for it.

-Women are paid less where there’s secrecy, no transparency and information asymmetry
+Women will be paid less where there’s secrecy, no transparency and information asymmetry

 Young Women’s Trust chief executive Dr Carole Easton OBE said: